arturocaissut/hofstadter-sequences/README.md

 hofstadter-sequences
 ====================

-A Common LISP library for the Hofstadter Sequences
+A Common LISP library for the Hofstadter Sequences.
+Predictably enough, you can find a simple definition of those here: http://en.wikipedia.org/wiki/Hofstadter_sequence

 This project is intended:
 a) As a LISP learning exercise for me (and any interested fellow);